etais-ee/etais-web/using/self_service.md

 * Can access organization workspace.
 * Can invite other users to participate in the organization.
 * Can create and manage projects, including policies and cost limitations.
-* Can manage resource providers and set their availability within projects.
 * Can do everything that project managers and system administrators can do.

 ### Project Managers